davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [e.g. @Glazner1991;
 @Ducea2015], and the Franciscan complex, the crustal-level accretionary complex of this subduction zone.
-The Franciscan is widely recognized for its tectonic inclusion of Farallon plate oceanic basement and pelagic sediment fragments, as well as upper plate siliciclastic sediments derived from the magmatic arc [@Cowan1978; @Murchey1984; @Sliter1984; @Blake1988; @Chapman2016;
+The Franciscan includes tectonic slivers of Farallon plate oceanic basement and pelagic sediment, as well as upper plate siliciclastic sediments derived from the magmatic arc [@Cowan1978;
+@Murchey1984; @Sliter1984; @Blake1988; @Chapman2016; @Chapman2016a].
+The
-@Chapman2016a].
-The crystalline basement of the "Salinian terrane", or "Salinia" [@Page1981], has recently been recognized as a series of far-displaced crystalline nappes, derived from the southern California segment of the Late Cretaceous magmatic arc and lying tectonically above Franciscan-affinity accretionary complex rocks in the central California coastal area [@Hall1991; @Barth2003; @Kidder2006; @Ducea2009; @Chapman2012;
+crystalline basement blocks of the "Salinian terrane", or "Salinia" [@Page1981], have recently been recognized as a series of nappes derived from the southern California segment of the Late Cretaceous magmatic arc, displaced westward to lie tectonically above the accretionary complex near the central California coast [@Hall1991; @Barth2003; @Kidder2006; @Ducea2009; @Chapman2012;
 @Hall2013].
 The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase shear zone which, in its original geometry, constituted the local structural base of